 Ensure that your Aircraft Types have their Engine Type, Category, and Class attributes configured.
 Our database will populate this information from the FAA Type Designators.
 This article offers tips on Managing your Aircraft Types.

-It's usually appropriate that each Aircraft entry be assigned a Type.
+It's usually appropriate that each Aircraft entry is assigned a Type.
 This will be necessary to obtain engine type, category, and class totals in many reports as mentioned above.

-- On a Mac, the Typical Role can be selected by going to the LogTen Pro menu, and selecting Preferences.
+- On a Mac, the Typical Role can be selected by going to the LogTen menu and selecting Preferences.
 Typical Role will be at the top of the General tab of the preferences screen.